labicon/dp-ilqr/README.md

   ![Interaction Graph Example](media/graphs-5-agents.gif)

-## Running the Code
-To run the code, we assume that you have [dpilqr](dpilqr/) on your `PYTHONPATH` environment variable.
-On unix, this can be accomplished by:

-    export PYTHONPATH=${PYTHONPATH}:/absolute/path/to/distrubuted-potential-ilqr/

-Additionally, you must compile the C++ extensions using Cython by running:

-    python setup.py build_ext --inplace

-This should create a `bbdynamicswrap.cpp` as well as a `*.so` file that `dpilqr` will automatically include in the package namespace.

-### Environment
-There are a few different python packages that this project relies on listed out in the next section.
-One can use the [requirements.txt](requirements.txt) to spin up an environment with all of the necessary dependencies.
-To do this, execute the following (from the top of the repo) (in unix):

-    python -m venv env
-    source env/bin/activate
-    pip install -r requirements.txt

-### Organization
-- [dpilqr](dpilqr) contains the project source code
-- [run/examples.py](run/examples.py) provides several examples that exercise many aspects of the library.
-- [run/analysis.py](run/analysis.py) contains scripts that run monte-carlo simulations to compare Potential-iLQR from DP-iLQR across several parameters.

 ## Credit
 The following two repositories have been instrumental from both an algorithms and software architecture perspective in the development of this project:
 - [HJReachability/ilqgames](https://github.com/HJReachability/ilqgames)
 - [anassinator/ilqr](https://github.com/anassinator/ilqr)